-- the Call Document outlines the: - background, objectives, scope, activities that can be funded and the expected impact (sections 1 and 2) - available budget, timetable and duration (sections 3 and 4) - admissibility and eligibility conditions (including mandatory documents; sections 5 and 6) - criteria for financial and operational capacity and exclusion (section 7) - evaluation and award procedure (section 8) - award criteria (section 9) - legal and financial set-up of the Grant Agreements (section 10) - how to submit an application (section 11) - the AGA Annotated Grant Agreement contains: - detailed annotations on all the provisions in the Grant Agreement you will have to sign in order to obtain the grant (including cost eligibility, payment schedule, accessory obligations, etc).
+- the Call Document outlines the: - background, objectives, scope, activities that can be funded and the expected results (sections 1 and 2) - available budget, timetable and duration (sections 3 and 4) - admissibility and eligibility conditions (including mandatory documents; sections 5 and 6) - criteria for financial and operational capacity and exclusion (section 7) - evaluation and award procedure (section 8) - award criteria (section 9) - legal and financial set-up of the Grant Agreement(s) (section 10) - how to submit an application (section 11) - the AGA Annotated Grant Agreement contains: - detailed annotations on all the provisions in the Grant Agreement you will have to sign in order to obtain the grant (including cost eligibility, payment schedule, accessory obligations, etc).

-You are also encouraged to visit https://europa.eu/youth/news/looking-news-platform-and-young-europeans-stop-searching-and-keep-reading-en to consult the list of projects that are currently funded.
+You are also encouraged to visit https://digital- strategy.ec.europa.eu/en/policies/multimedia-actions to consult the list of projects that are currently funded.

-Commission Decision C/2022/1052 adopted on 25/02/2022 on the financing of pilot projects and preparatory actions in the field of "Communications Networks, Content and Technology" and the adoption of the work programme for 2022
+1 Commission Decision C/2022/1810 adopted on 29/03/2022 on the financing of Multimedia Actions and the adoption of the work programme for 2022